timjogorman/RicherEventDescription/guidelines.md

 - My **friend** who works there, **John Smith**, makes bread.

-:exclamation: **APPOSITION is a directed relation with a HEAD and ATTRIBUTE**
+:exclamation: **APPOSITIVE is a directed relation with a HEAD and ATTRIBUTE**

-Unlike IDENT chains, which may contain many different referents in the same relationship, APPOSITION is a two-term relation with only two possible mentions, and the mentions have different roles, that of the HEAD and the ATTRIBUTE.
+Unlike IDENT chains, which may contain many different referents in the same relationship, APPOSITIVE is a two-term relation with only two possible mentions, and the mentions have different roles, that of the HEAD and the ATTRIBUTE.

 If one of the two mentions is a proper name, it is automatically the HEAD.
 Otherwise, the leftmost term must be the HEAD and the right mention the ATTRIBUTE: